 Gamoneu, Cabrales, Picón, goat cheese from Vidiago, from Pría and an endless number of nuances of dairy production in the region are present in the town square.
 But besides cheeses are tasted many other products of the earth to satisfy the appetite, as well as native desserts destined to sweeten the digestion.
 Spicy and sweet chorizo, jerky, fish preserves, liquors, cider, marmalade, sweets, honey, empanadas, pasties, cakes, casadielles, frisuelos, breads of all types and sizes and an endless variety of labels "From home" they are arranged in the late afternoon on improvised tablecloths in the prau of the party.
 Hundreds of diners jam the jira and prolong the gatherings until the night falls on them.

 Later, the crowd approaches the traveling bar and the orchestra, without haste, begins its first chords.
-The Jira continues in the Plaza de la Parroquia de San Mames with a disheveled verbena and crammed with animation.
-In one way or another, everyone ends up getting into the "core", and the extraordinary concurrence of the dance revalidates the festive condition of the village.
+La Jira continues in the Plaza de la Parroquia de San Mames with a disheveled verbena and crammed with animation.
+In one way or another, everyone ends up getting into the "core", and the extraordinary attendance of the dance revalidates the festive condition of the village.
 And it is that Cuerres is still the ideal apology for not giving respite to the summer nights, with the unstoppable inertia that the Descent of the Sella brings with it at the beginning of August.

-It dawns in the village and there are still many who do not want to leave, the cheese has acted in its own way, maybe as a "magic potion".Text: © Ramón Molleda for desdeasturias.com
+It dawns in the village and there are still many who do not want to leave, the cheese has acted in its own way, perhaps as a "magic potion".Text: © Ramón Molleda for desdeasturias.com